 On that note, I have to address the sex scene.
 It’s under a minute and feels awkward.
 Like most other parts of their relationship, the scene feels very sudden—it happens right after Ikaris declares his love for Sersi.
 They immediately get down and dirty in the sand dunes.
 All I have to say about that is: Anakin Skywalker would not approve.

 Meanwhile, Gemma Chan as Sersi is lovely as always.
 It’s especially exciting that an Asian woman is leading this film.
-But she also isn’t given as much to do.
+But she also isn’t given as much to do (see contrasting incluvie view on her strong leadership and the female gaze).
 As the female lead, she gets the short end of the stick when it comes to development.
 While Ikaris is dealing with betrayal, regret, etc., Sersi is caught in a love triangle and her main obstacle to her own success is her insecurity.
 Sersi is chosen by Ajak to be the next leader, but she never quite gets there.
 Her teammates never treat her with the same respect and admiration they did Ajak or they do toward Ikaris.
 Sersi is clearly insecure about her powers and ability as a leader.
 It’s unfortunate because her powers are arguably the coolest out of the team’s, but she doesn’t use them very often.
 I would have enjoyed seeing her use her abilities more in battle, but she’s a passive player in the film.
 Instead of making choices that move the story forward, Sersi is pulled along by the plot, following where Ikaris or the others tell her to go.

 Sersi also has a passive role in her relationship with Ikaris.
 When it comes to their romance, it always feels very one-sided.
 We see why Ikaris fell in love with Sersi but we are given no reason for why Sersi loves Ikaris.
 He declares his love for her and she hesitates before accepting it.
 Then they’re just together.
 What made her fall for him?
 I would still love to see more of Sersi because I feel she has so much potential, shown best when she uses the Uni-Mind to kill the growing Celestial.
 That’s insane power!
 What will she do next?
 I hope she escapes Arishem.